sparshb4tra/dpkiller/HOW_IT_WORKS.md

-# How PadAI Works
+# How noteai Works

-This document explains the technical architecture and data flow of the PadAI application in simple terms.
+This document explains the technical architecture and data flow of the noteai application in simple terms.

 ## Core Architecture